bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 configured an execution which binds the :code:`deploy-to-engine` goal to a phase in the projects :file:`pom.xml`.

-The first following :file:`pom.xml` snippet deploys the current project to the application **portal** of the |ivy-engine| under :file:`c:/axonivy/engine`.
+The following :file:`pom.xml` snippet deploys the current project to the application **portal** of the |ivy-engine| at :file:`c:/axonivy/engine`.

 .. literalinclude:: includes/deployment-maven-build.xml
   :language: xml
   :linenos:
   :name: pom

-The second example deploys the current project to the application **portal** to an |ivy-engine| which is accessible under :file:`http://localhost:8080/ivy`.
-You need to configure an administrator user for authentication in maven :file:`settings.xml`.
+The next example deploys the current project to the application **portal** to an
+|ivy-engine| which is accessible at http://localhost:8080/ivy.
+You
+need to configure the credentials of an administrator user in the maven :file:`settings.xml` file.
 Your custom defined :file:`serverId` must match with :code:`deployServerId`.

 .. literalinclude:: includes/http-deployment-maven-build.xml